 - Ability to effectively assists student learning by enabling different sets of skills, including oral and verbal communications, problem-solving, critical thinking, numeracy, teamwork, leadership, and planning

 New and returning candidates wishing to be considered for a TA position will need to submit a new application and CV.
-Graduate level classes will be assigned as a secondary appointment to an undergraduate class.
+Once you have completed the application, please save a copy of your responses for your records.

-Graduate Students: please note that you should NOT consider Teaching Assistantships as a source for guaranteed income.
+Please note that you should NOT consider Teaching Assistantships as a source for guaranteed income.
 The Department is not in a position to consider financial need in the process of TA appointments.

 Applicants should be aware that generally not all applicants will be offered TA positions.